RipcordSoftware/hvk8scluster/src/host/README.md

 ## Requirements
 * Hyper-V capable of running virtual machines
 * WSL with Ubuntu
+* PowerShell enabled to run scripts from this repository, for example: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`

 ## Scripts
 Run the following scripts under Powershell in Administrator mode: